autonomousvision/navsim/docs/submission.md

 **Note that you have to set the variables `TEAM_NAME`, `AUTHORS`, `EMAIL`, `INSTITUTION`, and `COUNTRY` in `run_create_submission_pickle.sh` to generate a valid submission file**

 ### Warm-up track
 The warm-up track evaluates your submission on a [warm-up leaderboard](https://huggingface.co/spaces/AGC2024-P/e2e-driving-warmup) based on the `mini` split.
-This allows you to test your method and get familiar with the devkit and the submisison procedure, with a less restrictive submission budget (up to 5 submissions daily).
+This allows you to test your method and get familiar with the devkit and the submission procedure, with a less restrictive submission budget (up to 5 submissions daily).
 Instructions on making a submission on HuggingFace are available in the HuggingFace space.
 Performance on the warm-up leaderboard is not taken into consideration for determining your team's ranking for the 2024 Autonomous Grand Challenge.
 Use the script `run_create_submission_pickle_warmup.sh` which already contains the overrides `scene_filter=warmup_test` and `split=mini` to generate the submission file for the warmup track.

 You should be able to obtain the same evaluation results as on the server, by running the evaluation locally.